 Water has many vital functions in the body and we can only survive 2 or 3 days without it.
 Dehydration occurs when the body’s water content is too low and symptoms include headaches and confusion.
 In sport and fitness, dehydration will significantly impair performance.
-Although most of us don’t experience dehydration symptoms on a daily basis, we might not be drinking the optimal amount.
-This printable water tracker helps you to keep track of how much you drink, so that you can make sure you’re keeping well hydrated.
+Although most of us don’t experience dehydration symptoms on a daily basis, our daily water intake may not be optimal.
+This printable water tracker PDF helps you to keep track of how much you drink, so that you can make sure you’re keeping well hydrated.

 Drinks that are good alternatives to water